Top trails on the Kāpiti Coast

 Want to escape the city and experience some of the best trails that the Wellington region has to offer?
 Look no further than the Kāpiti Coast.

 Waikanae River Trail

-One of the more popular tracks within the Kāpiti region, Waikanae Trail offers something for everyone, whether that something be horse riding, biking or even taking a dip in the river to cool off – in the summer months!
+One of the more popular tracks within the Kāpiti region, the Waikanae River Trail offers something for everyone, whether walking, horse riding, biking or even taking a dip in the river to cool off!
 It’s an easy track that can be completed in small sections or all together, taking a few hours.
 Although flat, this trail packs a punch in scenery.

 Get away from the city for one of the best trails Wellington has to offer.
 Dubbed the “Stairway to Heaven,” the Escarpment Track zigs and zags above State Highway 1 with its challenging but rewarding 1,200 steps.
 It offers a unique trail experience in the form of swing bridges and spectacular views of Kāpiti Island.
 Pack the essentials and make a day of this 9km track.
 Suitable for the whole family, this will be an experience to remember!